Last Updated on January 9, 2023 by Pamela

 a brief history of the cartier-brébeuf national historic site

 It is here that Jacques Cartier made his winter camp during his second voyage to the region, in 1535-1536.

-Looking for a harbor for his ships, Grande Hermine and Petite Hermine, Cartier stumbled upon a harbor area at the confluence of the Saint-Charles and Lairet Rivers.
-Located near an Iroquois village, Stadacona (today’s Quebec City), the ship’s crew built a small protection walls around the ships in the hopes of protecting them from the Iroquois.
+Looking for a harbour for his ships, Grande Hermine and Petite Hermine, Cartier stumbled upon a harbour area at the confluence of the Saint-Charles and Lairet Rivers.
+Located near an Iroquois village, Stadacona (today’s Quebec City), the ship’s crew built small protection walls around the ships in the hopes of protecting them from the Iroquois.

-When time came from Cartier to return to France, he didn’t have enough crew left to sail both ships back, so he left Petite Hermine behind in the harbor, which he named Sainte-Croix Harbor.
+When the time came for Cartier to return to France, he didn’t have enough crew left to sail both ships back, so he left Petite Hermine behind in the harbour, which he named Sainte-Croix Harbor.

 Eighty-nine years later, five Jesuit missionaries from France arrived in the area where Cartier once wintered.
 On a mission to convert the Iroquois, they settled the first Society of Jesus (a religious order founded by Ignatius of Loyola and six companions and sanctioned by Pope Paul III in 1540) in Quebec.

 Among the five new arrivals was Jean de Brébeuf, a priest ordained in 1622.
 Brébeuf served in several areas after his arrival in New France in 1625, the first being at Sainte-Marie among Hurons (now Midland, Ontario).
 By 1628, when Brébeuf returned to Québec, he had lived with a tribe of Algonquin-speaking Montagnais, Iroquois-speaking Huron, and the Bear Tribe at Toanché.